lucasbfernandes/job-worker/docs/README.md

 The CLI login command will follow a very similar approach to what `docker login` does with its default configuration mechanism [5].
 It receives user input in the username/password form and then invokes the [login api](api/login/login.md).
 If a `200 Ok` is received, then a new folder `$HOME/.job-worker` will be created if it doesn't exist.
-A `config.json` inside this folder will contain the current active login "session" (it won't be a real session because we are not using expiring tokens).
+A `config.json` inside this folder will contain the current active login "session".
 This is what the file will look like:

+<strong>PS:</strong> It won't be a real session because we are not using tokens that expire.

 <strong>Example command:</strong> `job-worker login https://my-server.example:443`